StrideSpark/ozeki/README.md

 # ozeki
-a logger that sends json logs to sumologic and allows for adding contextual fields to those json messages
+a logger that sends json logs to sumologic and allows for adding contextual fields to those json messages. written in typescript and includes typescript definitions.

 ## installation